NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

     # if we look at these fracs, >11% of the pixels on north facing slopes should
     # meet our tall and green criteria, while <6% of the pixels on south facing
     # slopes do.
 So that's reassuring. (using original data set)

+# Kyla - what's happening in this code is we are generating a lot of small r objects.
+# green.def, thresholds, etc
+# i'd probably create a data.frame with them all in there which will be much
+# easier to keep track of. so maybe a dataframe with all of the pixel counts for
+# north and south tall green and asp.ns would be nice.
+Then maybe a threshold data.frame

 ## Plot Color Infrared (CIR) Image